kenjohansen/optin-manager/docs/architecture/architecture-and-erd.md

 - All templates must include opt-out/unsubscribe language as appropriate
 - Extensible design for web form templates (future phase)
 - Smart helper API for compliant message delivery

+### OptIn Model Unification (Design Decision)

+#### Motivation
+To simplify the data model, reduce duplication, and align with regulatory requirements, all entities representing items a user can opt in or out of (previously "Campaign" and "Product") are now unified under a single `optin` model.
+This model supports different types (promotional, transactional, alert) and is extensible for future needs.

+#### OptIn Model
+- **optin** (table): Represents a single item a contact can opt in or out of.
+    - `id`: UUID
+    - `name`: str (display name)
+    - `type`: Enum ("promotional", "transactional", "alert")
+    - `status`: Enum ("active", "paused", "archived", "closed")
+    - `description`: Optional[str]
+    - `created_at`, `updated_at`: timestamps
+- All endpoints, UI, and business logic now use `optin` in code and "Opt-In" in UI.
+- All references to Campaign and Product in the backend and frontend are removed.

+#### API Endpoints
+- `/api/v1/optins` (CRUD for Opt-In items)
+- `/api/v1/optins/{id}` (GET, PUT/PATCH, DELETE)
+- Opt-in/out actions are managed via consent endpoints referencing the optin_id.

+#### UI
+- The UI displays all Opt-Ins, grouped or filtered by type (Promotional, Transactional, Alert).
+- Users/admins can manage Opt-Ins from a unified interface.

 ### Phased Approach
 - **Phase 1 (MVP):** Core consent management, message templates, smart send-with-consent API, standard web forms